kodebot/content.kodebot.github.io/content/_index.md

 <br/>

-* show latest blog entries
+* add all blog contents with correct cross references and images

-* show slider for courses
+* show latest blog entries with some images

-* add about page
+* show slider for tutorials

-* add menu
+* add more content to about page